 Finally, under the highway, the Sharks and the Jets get ready for the fight.
 Just as Diesel and Bernardo are about to get into it, Tony bursts in and urges them to stop.
 He goes to Bernardo as a friend, attempting to diffuse the situation, but Bernardo lashes back at him and eventually pushes him down.
 This prompts Riff to interject and draw a knife; Bernardo does likewise.
 In the dance number “The Rumble,” the two gang leaders circle each other, lunging and feinting as they try to run each other through with their knifes.
 Eventually, Tony interjects again, distracting Riff.
-Bernardo takes this opportunity and buries his knife in Riff.
+Bernardo takes this opportunity and buries his knife in his opponent.
 All hell breaks loose, and in the midst of it Tony seizes a knife and stabs Bernardo back, killing him.
-As the police appear on the scene, the gangs scatter, and Anybodys grabs Tony and ushers him to safety.
+As the police appear on the scene, the gangs scatter.
+Anybodys, the lone girl with aspirations of joining the Jets, grabs Tony and ushers him to safety.

 At her home, Maria happily gets ready for her “wedding night” with Tony while chatting with her friends Rosalia and Consuelo.
 They sing “I Feel Pretty,” Maria enjoying her own beauty while the other girls mock her lovesick delirium.
-Eventually, Chino comes calling and the girls leave them alone.
-Chino brings news of the rumble and the death of Maria’s brother, Bernardo.
-When Maria asks about Tony, Chino realizes she is in love with him and tells her the awful truth: that Tony is the one who killed her brother.
-As Maria collapses in grief, Chino exits into the next room, grabs a gun, and leaves.
+Eventually, Chino comes calling bringing news of the rumble and the death of Maria’s brother, Bernardo.
+When Maria asks about Tony, Chino realizes she is in love with his enemy and tells her the awful truth: that Tony is the one who killed her brother.
+As Maria collapses in grief, Chino steps into the next room, grabs a gun, and leaves.

 Meanwhile, A-Rab and Baby John, a fellow Jet, are slipping through the streets trying to avoid Officer Krupke.
-While Krupke gives chase in the wrong direction, the rest of the Jets, including Action, Snowboy, and Diesel, join up and sing “Gee, Officer Krupke.”
-Throughout the song, the boys humorously imitate the various grown-ups in their lives – social workers, judges, police officers, parents, etc. – who all lament what delinquents they are.
+While Krupke gives chase in the wrong direction, the rest of the Jets join up and sing “Gee, Officer Krupke.”
+Throughout the song, the boys humorously imitate the various grown-ups in their lives – social workers, judges, police officers, parents, etc. – who always complain about what delinquents they are.
 In the end, the boys argue it’s the system that’s let them down.
-As they wrap, Anybodys rushes in with news that Chino is off to shoot Tony and the Jets set off in hot pursuit.
+As they wrap, Anybodys rushes in with news that Chino is off to shoot Tony, and the Jets set off in hot pursuit.

 “Dear kindly Sergeant Krupke,